Zoten64/livelyleosrescue/README.md

 ## Content:

+## Goals and target audience

+The goal of the project was to make a website that is useful for both new leopard gecko owners and long time ones as well as showing off the leopard geckos for those looking to adopt one.
+Another goal that I developed later was to provide a seperate page dedicated to rescue info and a form where you can contact the rescue for help/sending the gecko to them.

+I wanted to make the website both simple, not overwhelming and easy on the eyes as well as accessible to those with visual impairments and those who use keyboards to navigate.
+The website features easy to digest info about care and encourages the user to do more research on the topic as well.

+The target audience is very obvious.
+It's for those looking to adopt a leopard gecko or looking for a rescue to hand a leopard gecko over to.

+## Design

+## Features

+## Bugs and fixes

 ## User stories

-As a new user of the page I want clear navigation to make it easy to find what I'm looking for As a vision impaired user I want a website with high contrast colors to make it easier to read
+- As a new user of the page I want clear navigation to make it easy to find what I'm looking for ✅
+- As a vision impaired user I want a website with high contrast colors to make it easier to read ✅
+- As a mobile user I want a website that is responsive and easy to navigate on mobile ✅
+- As a desktop user I want a website that is responsive and easy to navigate on desktop ✅
+- As a visually impaired user I want a website that can easilly be accessed with a screen reader ✅

+- As an enthusiast looking for a new pet I want a website where I can adopt a leopard gecko from a responsible source ✅
+- As someone who has found an abandoned leopard gecko I want to find information on what to do now ✅
+- As someone who has found an abandoned leopard gecko I want to be able to easily contact a rescue as I do not have the ability/time to care for it myself ✅
+- As someone who can no longer care for my leopard gecko I want a way to easily contact a place where I can be sure it will be taken care of properly ✅

+- As the owner I want my website that displays all the geckos for adoption to heighten the chances of a rehoming ✅
+- As the owner I want my website to have easy to understand care guides for everyone to reduce the amount of people mistreating their pet ✅
+- As the owner I want my website to have easy ways to contact us for our services ✅

 ## Technologies and tools
 **Languages**